When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Conclusion

 \section{Conclusion}

-This study presents the first security-centric evaluation of LLMs in code translation tasks and constructs the first file-level vulnerability dataset for code translation assessment.
-The evaluation covers five programming languages, nine CWE types, and five state-of-the-art LLMs.
-The results reveal significant vulnerability introduction and preservation issues in LLM-based code translation.
-We further conduct manual analysis of translation errors and mitigation strategies, summarizing key findings that provide valuable insights for future research.
+This study presents the first comprehensive empirical investigation into the security implications of LLM-based code translation.
+Through rigorous evaluation across five programming languages, nine CWE types, and five state-of-the-art LLMs, our research reveals significant vulnerability introduction and preservation issues in automated code translation.
+The manual analysis of translation errors and the development of mitigation strategies provide valuable insights into both the limitations and potential improvements for secure code translation.

-Based on our findings, future work may include: (1) Incorporating static analysis tools and data retrieval techniques to enhance prompts by real-time identification of security-sensitive content, based on our analysis reports.
-(2) Extending the current dataset with accurate translation annotations to build a security-centric code translation dataset for model fine-tuning and reinforcement learning.
-(3) Constructing high-quality automated test suites to enable comprehensive evaluation, combining existing metrics to better understand the relationship between translation accuracy and security integrity.